ropensci/roweb3/content/blog/2026-06-29-editor-tools/index.en.md

 Each of these tools provides me a specific solution to a problem.
 There is some overlap among them; Vale can do spell checks, and Panache can do linting.
-However, I find that by using the tools separately I can achieve an especially detailed and customized setup that works really well with the rOpenSci blog styles and needs in particular, and with my work in general.
+However, I find that by using the tools separately I can achieve an especially detailed and customized setup that works really well with the rOpenSci blog in particular, and with my work in general.

 By including the configuration files in the roweb3 repository, people who also use these tools will automatically use the configurations we've setup for the rOpenSci blog when they write a post.
 However, even if other writers don't use these tools, it's still very useful for me to see a list of potential problems to double check at the end of my review without having to remember to check for them manually.